RichCini/LomasBoards/Color Magic/pals/README.md

 The basis of reading the PALs is a project called DuPAL (https://github.com/DuPAL-PAL-DUmper) which has several associated Java-based tools to read the PAL, analyze the results, and do equation reductions.
-The instructions aren't as fulsome as they could be, so here are some notes to hopefully make it easier.
+The instructions aren't as fulsome as they could be, so here are some notes to hopefully make it easier for others.
 Also helpful is the site https://proghq.org/wiki/index.php/DuPAL which runs through compiling some of the Java code.

 ## DuPAL board
 Largely no issues getting the board manufactured.
-Rather than taking the existing gerbers, I loaded the design into KiCAD and tweaked a few components and placements to fit my liking.
-I moved the overlapped bypass capacitors and changed the foortprints for the DE9M, power switch, and the coaxial power jack.
+Rather than using the existing gerbers, I loaded the design into KiCAD and tweaked a few components and placements to fit my liking.
+I moved the overlapped bypass capacitors and changed the foortprints for the DE9M, power switch, and the coaxial power jack to match parts I already had in-stock.

 ## DuPAL Firmware
-The Atmel ATMega328 can be programmed in-circuit using the ISP header (for loading the Optiboot bootloader) or out-of-circuit using any other number of methods.
-I use a USBtiny programmer from Adafruit.
+The Atmel ATMega328 can be programmed in-circuit using the ISP header (for loading the Optiboot bootloader) or out-of-circuit using any number of methods.
+I used a USBtinyISP programmer from Adafruit attached to the ISP header.
 First, download Optiboot, compile it, and the program it into the ATMega:

   make atmega328 AVR_FREQ=20000000L LED_START_FLASHES=8 BAUD_RATE=57600